robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 it is entirely negative, I think this bias represents my "hunch" as well, which has proven to be correct more than once.

+### QA - Testing

+The QA lecture provided an overview of why QA and testing is vital for software engineering.
+Testing is commonly used, and companies tend to ensure all software artefacts are thoroughly tested from unit tests to large scale system tests.
+While verification and validation of results are both very important aspects of my research, I feel like the value of testing throughout the whole process is often overlooked.
+While the projects are not as long-lived as the software in e.g., Ericsson's base stations, I still think there is value to ensuring quality throughout the development of a research project.
+Writing useful tests increases the likelihood of identifying mistakes, while also ensuring some kind of correctness (not literally, but your confidence in its functionality increases).

 ## 3. Guest-Lecture Principles
 <!--
 • Pick two principles/ideas/concepts/techniques from the guest lectures.